Ameelio/connect-call-client/README.md

 ## Releasing

 1. Review `CHANGELOG.md` and determine the next semantic version
-2. Commit a change to `package.json` and `CHANGELOG.md` with the next version.
-Push the commit.
+2. Commit a change to `CHANGELOG.md` with the next version.
+3. Run `npm version X.Y.Z` to update `package.json` and create a new tag.
-3. Tag the commit.
+4. Push the commit.
 Push tags.
-4. Run `npm publish` to synchronize with NPM
+5. Run `npm publish` to synchronize with NPM
-5. Reflect on how NPM doesn't have any mechanism to verify your package contents
+6. Reflect on how NPM doesn't have any mechanism to verify your package contents
-6. Marvel at how software works as often as it does
+7. Marvel at how software works as often as it does

 ## Contributing